Erector Set

 Unlike some earlier wooden construction sets, Erector could be used both for static structures and for dynamic structures incorporating mechanical linkages and other moving components.
 Modular, standardized construction sets like Erector provided the ability to build a model, then take it apart and build something else, over and over again.
 Both AC-powered electric motors and battery-powered DC motors became available, usually equipped with gears to increase their torque and effective mechanical power.
 Later sets added miniature light bulbs and simple switches to control electrical power.

-Erector remains a very versatile constructional medium.
-Almost any mechanical device can be built with this system, from structures, to complex working cranes, automatic gearboxes, and clocks.
-It is frequently used to prototype new ideas and inventions.
-Model realization using Erector is limited only by the imagination and ingenuity of the builder.
+Erector is a versatile constructional medium.
+In addition to building models, it is used to prototype new ideas and designs.

 History

 Erector was first envisioned by Alfred Carlton Gilbert (A.C.
 Gilbert) in 1911, as he rode the train from New Haven to New York City.
 This section of track was being converted to electrical power, and Gilbert watched as steel girders were erected to carry the power lines, inspiring him to develop the toy.
 Gilbert was a skilled magician and manufactured magic tricks and magic sets with his existing company the "Mysto Manufacturing Company".
 The first Erector set was made there in 1913, called "The Erector / Structural Steel and Electro-Mechanical Builder", and labeled as "Educational, Instructive and Amusing".
 The toy was first introduced and sold to the public in 1913 at the Toy Fair held at the Broadway Central Hotel in New York City.

 Erector quickly became the most popular construction toy in the United States, most likely because it was the only construction set at the time to contain a motor.
 In 1914, the name was changed to "The Mysto Erector, The Toy That Resembles Structural Steel".
 In 1916, the company was reorganized and became the A.C.
 Gilbert Company.
 The product was renamed "Gilbert Erector, The Toy Like Structural Steel".
 In 1924, more changes occurred, as the entire Erector system was completely overhauled to include over 70 types of parts.
-Erector was now called "The New Erector, The World’s Greatest Toy".
+Erector was now called "The New Erector, The World's Greatest Toy".